2901-KS/IntruseX/README.md

 # IntruSex-BH — Deployment-Ready Behaviour-Driven Blackhole Intelligence

-This package implements the IntruSex-BH detection/intelligence pipeline using the supplied CSV as the runtime schema.
+This package implements the IntruSex-BH detection/intelligence pipeline using the supplied CSV as the runtime schema.THIS IS AN AMAZING PROJECT!!!!!!!!!!!

 ## Explicit architecture decision